KevinBadza/KevinBadza/README.md

 - 👋 Hi, I’m @KevinBadza
-- 👀 I’m interested in  Node JS - MongoDB - Express - React JS - Next JS
+- 👀 I’m interested in  Node JS - MongoDB - Express - React JS
-- 🌱 I’m currently learning Angular JS
-- 💞️ I’m looking a Dev Position and or Coloborations

 <!---
 KevinBadza/KevinBadza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.